How Chase Determines Bonus Eligibility

 Chase has one of the most complex systems for determining sign-up bonus eligibility among US credit card issuers.
 Beyond the well-known 5/24 rule — which determines whether you can be approved for a card — Chase has multiple additional rules that determine whether you can earn the bonus.
 Being approved and being bonus-eligible are two separate things, and understanding all the factors is essential for maximizing your Chase rewards.

-This guide consolidates every known Chase bonus eligibility rule into a single reference: the 5/24 rule, the Sapphire 48-month rule, the One Sapphire restriction, product family rules for Southwest and co-branded cards, and the key differences between product changes and new applications.
+This guide consolidates every known Chase bonus eligibility rule into a single reference: the 5/24 rule, current Sapphire exact-product terms, product family rules for Southwest and co-branded cards, and the key differences between product changes and new applications.

 The 5/24 Rule (Approval Requirement)